sonic-net/SONiC/doc/qos/SONiC_ROCEv2_support.md

 - ROCEv2 required features are already implemented in SONiC, approach is to hardening existing features.

-- New code changes in buffermgrd to handle lossless buffer settings during DPB.
+- New code changes to handle setting lossless buffer configurations on ports created newly during DPB.

 - Implement QoS buffer configuration and get support using transformer in sonic-mgmt-framework.